baptistepras/nba_mvp_prediction/README.md

 - `scripts_raw_data/` → scripts for data download and cleaning
 - `scripts_data_process/` → scripts for dataset preparation
 - `train_models.py` → train and evaluate different machine learning models
-- `hyperparameters_tuning/` → scripts for hyperparameter tuning and feature selection
+- `hyperparameters_tuning/` → scripts for hyperparameter tuning and feature selection, along with results
-- `models/` → trained models (ignored by Git)
+- `models/` → trained models (ignored by Git) and results per model
-- `raw_data/`, `processed_data/` → datasets (ignored by Git)
+- `raw_data/`, `processed_data/`, `datasets` → data and datasets (ignored by Git)
+- `images/` → images for the project
+- `env.yml` → environment for easy recreation with conda

 ---

 ## ⚙️ Installation

-Clone the repository and make sure you have Python 3.9+ with the required dependencies (I recommend using conda):
+Clone the repository and make sure you have Python 3.9+ with the required dependencies (we recommend using conda):

 `conda env create -f env.yml`